Hashyies/Hashyies/README.md

 I've worked on numerous projects.
 While many are closed source, some of them are open source and available for everyone to see:

-1. [MediaRoulette](#): A project that randomly scrapes media of various locations!.
+1. [MediaRoulette](https://github.com/Hashyies/MediaRoulette): A project that randomly scrapes media of various locations!.
 2. [ChemEngine](#): A Chemistry engine with a lot of capability, including simulation and APIs for use in different applications.
+(Currently private)

 ## 📈 GitHub Stats